meilisearch/documentation/reference/api/search.md

 Instead of supplying individual attributes, you can provide `["*"]` as a wildcard: `attributesToCrop=["*"]`.
 This causes `_formatted` to include the cropped values of all attributes present in [`attributesToRetrieve`](#attributes-to-retrieve).

-**Cropping starts at the first occurrence of any one of the terms present in the search query.** If Meilisearch does not find any query terms in a field, cropping begins at the first word.
+**Cropping starts at the first occurrence of any one of the terms present in the search query.** If Meilisearch does not find any query terms in a field, cropping begins at the first word in that field.

 #### Example